The employment of quick-firing field artillery in combat

 2) to facilitate the rapid support of the artillery to the other units of the Army;

 Cooperation with the cavalry.
-Even if at that time the Bulgarian Army had no horse artillery, the Instructions, following the French Règlement de manoeuvre, explained how the artillery should act during the cavalry combat.
+Even if at that time the Bulgarian Army had no horse artillery, the Instructions, following the French Règlement de manoeuvre, explained how the artillery must act during the cavalry combat.

 page 1